WMOR-TV: History

-Programming

-Syndicated programming seen on WMOR-TV as of September 2020 includes The Big Bang Theory, Tamron Hall, The Kelly Clarkson Show, The Good Dish, The Goldbergs, Modern Family, and The Steve Wilkos Show among others.

 Sports programming

 WWWB/WMOR was the original television broadcaster of the Tampa Bay Devil Rays when it began Major League Baseball play in 1998.
 Before that, as WTMV, it showed occasional telecasts of Toronto Blue Jays games, including Nolan Ryan's seventh career no-hitter in 1991, to accommodate the Tampa Bay area's unique population of Canadian snowbirds in the days before MLB Extra Innings and MLB.tv came to prominence.

-WMOR currently serves as the local over-the-air broadcaster of ESPN Monday Night Football games involving the Tampa Bay Buccaneers, airing simulcasts of ESPN-televised games (Hearst holds a 20% ownership stake in ESPN; the network's remaining ownership interest is held by The Walt Disney Company), and the company has right of first refusal for simulcasts of ESPN's NFL telecasts in a team's home market.
-WMOR, along with WFTS which airs the Buccaneers' preseason and Thursday Night Football games (the latter through Amazon Prime Video), are the only Tampa Bay stations that air selected Buccaneers games without having weekly NFL coverage: the team's local preseason and NBC appearances air on WFLA-TV, their CBS appearances air on WTSP and their Fox appearances air on WTVT.
+WMOR currently serves as the local over-the-air broadcaster of ESPN Monday Night Football games involving the Tampa Bay Buccaneers, airing simulcasts of ESPN-televised games (Hearst holds a 20% ownership stake in ESPN; the network's remaining ownership interest is held by The Walt Disney Company) that are not simulcast on ABC, and the company has right of first refusal for simulcasts of ESPN's NFL telecasts in a team's home market.
+WMOR, along with WFTS which airs the Buccaneers' preseason, Monday Night Football (if ABC simulcasts) and Thursday Night Football games (the latter through Amazon Prime Video), are the only Tampa Bay stations that air select Buccaneers games without having weekly NFL coverage: the team's local preseason and NBC appearances air on WFLA-TV, their CBS appearances air on WTSP and their Fox appearances air on WTVT.

-WMOR announced on March 9, 2017 that they would be the Tampa Bay Rowdies' exclusive broadcast partners for the upcoming United Soccer League season.
-All USL home games were broadcast live and in primetime on channel 32.2 thisTV Tampa Bay.
+WMOR announced on March 9, 2017, that they would be the Tampa Bay Rowdies' exclusive broadcast partners for the upcoming United Soccer League season.
+All USL home games were broadcast live and in prime time on channel 32.2 thisTV Tampa Bay.